SylvainGa/BatteryMonitor/README.md

 Use the Menu button to erase the history and start fresh.

-Depending on the device, there could be enough memory to store 2,500 data elements (settable in Settings, depends on how much memory your device has).
+Depending on the device, there could be enough memory to store 5,000 data elements (settable in Settings, depends on how much memory your device has).
 Since only changed battery level are recorded, depending on how fast your device is draining, you'll have data for several days if not weeks.

 Data points are calculated using a background process running every 5 minutes (configurable in Settings) when inactive and every minute while the Glance (unless in Fast launch mode) or the app is active.

 **Explanation on how the projection works**:
-On the real device, the Garmin's projection until discharged is two fold but for both, it's basically how long will the device last if it stays in that state, be it simply being at the watchface or being in an activity.
+Garmin's projection until discharged is two fold but for both, it's basically how long will the device last if it stays in that state, be it simply being at the watchface or being in an activity.
 That's why you might see a time to empty of 3 days when the device is idle and this goes down to 8 hours when you select an activity with GPS.

-In this App however, the projection until empty can be a simple ratio of the battery level at last charge over the time span since last charge or it can be a complex calculations using a linear least squares fit method to average all the recorded battery downtrends.
+In this App however, the projection until empty can be a simple ratio of the battery level at last charge over the time span since last charge, or it can be a complex calculation using a linear least squares fit method to average all the recorded battery downtrends.
 This method gets more accurate as more data is gathered.
-Using the 2500 data entry and 5 minutes intervals, on my watch, it can capture up to 16 days of usage.
+Using the 5,000 data entry and 5 minutes intervals, on my watch, it can capture over 28 days of usage!
 Of course, if your activity usage is random, the accuracy of the projection will suffer.

 YOU MUST LET THE APP GATHER DATA FOR SEVERAL DAYS BEFORE A MEANINGFULL PROJECTION CAN BE DISPLAYED.